Ndirangug/beba-backend/Readme.md

 - A php script was used as a proxy to a payment api [Ipay Africa](https://ipayafrica.com/api/)

 ## Cloud Deployment
 The Go grpc service, grpcwebproxy and php payment proxy are each deployed to a Google Cloud Run instance.
-A Dockerfile exists for each of them and a CI pipeline has been setup with Google Cloud Build
+A Dockerfile exists for each of them and a CI pipeline has been setup with Google Cloud Build and Github
+A Heroku Postgres Instance has been used for the database.
 ### Test the grpc service on cloud run
 The [grpcurl](https://github.com/fullstorydev/grpcurl) tool may be used to send requests to the hosted grpc service on cloud run
 ```bash